SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 ### The read: message

-Everytime you sent a `read:` message to the session, the session created a simple `Query` object to read the class passed as parameter as in the following expression.
+Everytime you sent a `read:` message to the session, the session created a simple `Query` object to read the class passed as a parameter as in the following expression.

 ```
 (session read: Invoice) executeIn: session
 ```

-But you can instantiate a Query object independently, configure it to fit your needs and execute it in the session.
+But you can instantiate a `Query` object independently, configure it to fit your needs and execute it in the session.
 Enter the `Query` object!

 ### SimpleQuery